aol/cyclops/readme.md

 * [1.x](https://github.com/aol/cyclops-react/tree/1.x)

-2.x is namespaced differently so as not to collide with 1.x on the same classpath.
+2.x is namespaced differently so as not to collide with 1.x on the same classpath. cyclops-react 2.x is coming very soon!
+[Explore the code](https://github.com/aol/cyclops-react/tree/master/src/main/java/cyclops)

 # Getting cyclops-react